JakubKocerha/milestonep1-my-arctic-life/readme.md

 ## Deployment
 ### GitHub Pages
 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/JakubKocerha/milestonep1-my-arctic-life)
 2. At the top of the Repository (not top of page), navigate to the _Settings_ button.
 3. Scroll down the Settings page until you locate the _GitHub Pages_ Section.
 4. Under _Source_, click the dropdown called _None_ and select _Master Branch_ and press _Save_.
 5. Once the _Master branch_ has been selected, the page will be automatically refreshed with a detailed ribbon including a link to the site to indicate the successful deployment.

-The live link can be found here - https://jakubkocerha.github.io/milestonep1-my-arctic-life/ The link to the repository can be found here - https://github.com/JakubKocerha/milestonep1-my-arctic-life
+- The live link can be found here - https://jakubkocerha.github.io/milestonep1-my-arctic-life/
+- The link to the repository can be found here - https://github.com/JakubKocerha/milestonep1-my-arctic-life

 ### Forking the GitHub Repository
 - By forking the GitHub Repository we make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository by using the following steps...
 1. Log in to GitHub and locate the [GitHub Repository](https://github.com/JakubKocerha/milestonep1-my-arctic-life)
 2. At the top of the Repository (not top of page) just above the "Settings" Button on the menu, locate the "Fork" Button.
 3. You should now have a copy of the original repository in your GitHub account.

 ## Credits
 ### Content
 #### Fonts
 - [Google Fonts](https://fonts.google.com/)
-    * Font for main heading _Mountains of Christmas_.
+    * Font for the main heading _Mountains of Christmas_.
     * Font for the rest of the site _Lato_.
-    * Fallback font _Sans Serif_.
+    * The fallback font _Sans Serif_.
 #### HTML codes adopted from other sources:
 [Bootstrap](https://getbootstrap.com/docs/4.2/getting-started/introduction/)
 - Grid system